dlvu/dlvu.github.io/sequences/index.md

             <img src="lecture05.sequences.key-stage-0054.svg" class="slide-image" />

             <figcaption>
             <p    >Now the whole network is just one big, complicated feedforward net.
-Note that we have a lot of shared weights, but we know how to deal with those.<br></p><p    >Here, we’ve only drawn the loss for one output vector, but in a sequence-to-sequence task, we’d get a loss for every vector in the output sequence, which we would then sum.<br></p><p    ></p>
+Note that we have a lot of shared weights, for example all the <strong>W</strong>’s represent the same weight matrix, but we know how to deal with those. <br></p><aside    >Specifically, if you were to draw the actual computation graph, <strong>W</strong> would be one Tensor Node, with a link to all the points in time where it is applied.
+Backpropagation would then derive a gradient for every application, and sum up all these gradients.
+If you have an autodiff system, all of this happens automatically, and you only need to worry about the forward pass. <br></aside><p    >Here, we’ve only drawn the loss for one output vector, but in a sequence-to-sequence task, we’d get a loss for every vector in the output sequence, which we would then sum, so that there is an error signal propagating back in time from every output vector. <br></p><p    ></p>
             </figcaption>
        </section>